api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 using
 [Airnode's Signed Data](/reference/airnode/latest/understand/http-gateways.html).
 [Airseeker](/reference/dapis/understand/managed.html#airseeker) and other
-entites who have access to Airnode's signed data are responsible for updating each individual `beaconId` for each dAPI.
+entities who have access to Airnode's signed data are responsible for updating each individual `beaconId` for each dAPI.

 A `beaconId` for each dAPI is derived from the hash of the provider's Airnode's